 A Little More About Liz

-Getting into the Sport: Threw her first javelin in her grade 8 gym class… Was invited to try out for the track team when she was the only one who didn’t flip it or hit herself in the back of the head… Decided to focus on track and field in 2004… Outside Interests: Graduated from the University of British Columbia in 2014 with a degree in Kinesiology… Enjoys reading, yoga, and cooking (while trying to not burn the house down)… During her one month off a year enjoys travelling and playing different sports… Odds and Ends: Favourite otto: “Keep your feet on the ground and your eyes on the stars”…
+Getting into the Sport: Threw her first javelin in her grade 8 gym class… Was invited to try out for the track team when she was the only one who didn’t flip it or hit herself in the back of the head… Found she was able to pick up javelin quickly because had played fastpitch for years… Decided to focus on track and field in 2004 and competed at the 2005 IAAF World Youth Championships just one year later… Made the difficult but necessary move to Lethbridge for training in 2011, fueling her Olympic desires… Outside Interests: Graduated from the University of British Columbia in 2013 with a Bachelor of Science in Kinesiology… Enjoys reading, singing or dancing around the house, and is learning German… During the off-season tries to say ‘yes’ to more experiences that she wouldn’t do while competing… KidSport ambassador… Would like to pursue a career in physiotherapy… Odds and Ends: Favourite motto: “A goal is just a dream with a plan”…

 |2012 London||Athletics||Javelin - Women||12|

 |2016 Rio||Athletics||Javelin - Women||16|

 Olympic Games: 2020 - 23rd (javelin); 2016 - 16th (javelin); 2012 - 10th (javelin)